kevinmhoy/Simple_MOLECFIT_GUI/README.md

 streamlit_ace==0.1.1

 # Tutorial
-To run the code, run the command "streamlit run MOLGUI.py" in the directory containing MOLGUI.py, which will open a browser window for the GUI
+To run the code, run the command "streamlit run MOLGUI.py" in the directory containing MOLGUI.py, the "css" folder, and the "configs" folder containing esorex .rc files named as they are in this repository.
+This will open a browser window for the GUI.

 To import your data, you will write a python script which populates specific variables.